 BIFR: Board of Industrial and Financial Reconstruction

-- In 1981, Tiwari Committee was constituted which suggested a comprehensive legislation to deal with the industrial sickness.
+In 1981, Tiwari Committee was constituted which suggested comprehensive legislation to deal with industrial sickness.
 Consequently, the SICA came into existence in 1985 and the BIFR was established in January 1987 under SICA.

-- In 2001, Companies (Amendment) Bill was introduced as the government felt that the BIFR didn't meet its objectives of preventive industrial sickness.
+In 2001, the Companies (Amendment) Bill was introduced as the government felt that the BIFR didn't meet its objectives of preventive industrial sickness.

-- On 1 December 2016 Government of India dissolved BIFR through an official notification and all proceedings were to be referred to the NCLT as per Insolvency and Bankruptcy Code.
+On 1 December 2016 Government of India dissolved BIFR through official notification and all proceedings were to be referred to the NCLT as per the Insolvency and Bankruptcy Code.